Arghali123/OOP-IN-JAVA/InheritanceAndPackaging/inheritance.md

 ## Using final to Prevent Overriding
 Methods declared as final cannot be overridden.
 ## Using final to prevent inheritance
-Declaring a class as final implicitly declares all of it's methods as final too.
+Sometimes you will want to prevent a class from being inherited.To do this,precede the class declaration with final.Declaring a class as final implicitly declares all of it's methods as final,too.As you might expect,it is illegal to declare a class as both abstract and final since an abstract class is incomplete by itself and relies upon its subclasses to provide complete implementations.

 # Package